Updated 31 October, 2025

 Before I go into the reasons why I don’t make my eBooks available on Kindle Unlimited, let me first explain the business side of Amazon’s ecosystem as far as writers are concerned.

-It doesn’t matter if you’re independent like me or traditionally published – you have to decide to whether make your books available only to Amazon stores (Kindle Unlimited), or to Amazon plus other retailers such as Apple Books, Kobo, Google Play, and more.
+It doesn’t matter if you’re independent like me or traditionally published – you have to decide to whether make your books available only to Amazon stores (Kindle Unlimited), or to Amazon plus other retailers such as iBooks, Kobo, Google Play and more.

-Authors put their books into Amazon’s Kindle Unlimited via an opt-in system called Kindle Select.
+Authors that put their books into Amazon’s Kindle Unlimited do so via an opt-in system called Kindle Select.
 This means that for 90 days at a time, we can’t publish our eBooks anywhere else and, unless we give Amazon a very good reason to release us from that 90 day contract term, we’re stuck there.

 Alternatively, if we choose to ignore the Kindle Unlimited/Select option, we’re free to publish anywhere we like – and that’s what I do.
 This is referred to within publishing circles as “going wide”.